vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 The LP performance metric, $m_{rz}$, measures the quality of the liquidity a party supplies.

 This metric differs from the [Liquidity Fees Received](#fee-based-reward-metrics) metric as instead of evaluating the actual liquidity fees received, the network evaluates how "virtual fees" would have been allocated and distributed.
-This is done to reward LPs for providing liquidity even in periods where this is reduced trading volume.
+This is done to reward LPs for providing liquidity even in periods where there is reduced trading volume.

 The virtual fees which should be virtually allocated each fee distribution window are set at 1 quantum worth of the asset in which the fees are collected (e.g. for perpetual and future markets this is the settlement asset, for spot markets this is the quote asset).